 The centre for integrated rural development plays a proactive role in the process of India becoming a developed nation with a focus on the holistic developement of villages by helping them participate in developmental activities.

-GITAM University is working with a three-pronged commitment to teaching, research and extension and has grown to be a consulting/ referral point for both the government and industry that are in perennial search for solutions to varied problems.
+GITAM is working with a three-pronged commitment to teaching, research and extension and has grown to be a consulting/ referral point for both the government and industry that are in perennial search for solutions to varied problems.